Convergence of the Weighted Yamabe Flow: Proof of the main result assuming Proposition

 \end{lem} \begin{proof} By the smoothness of the conformal factor $w(t)$, there exists $r_0$ a real number such that $r_0<r$ and

 for all $s<r$.
 Moreover, we choose a point $x_0\in \overline{B_{r_0}(x)}$ such that

-Notice that in (\ref{eq:conf}), the conformal weighted Laplacian $L^m_{\phi_0}$ has the same leading term as the classical Laplacian $\Delta_{g_0}$.
+Notice that in (\ref{eq:conf}), the conformal weighted Laplacian $L^m_{\phi_0}$ has the same second-order terms as the classical Laplacian $\Delta_{g_0}$.
 The difference only occurs on lower order terms.
 Using a standard interior estimate for linear elliptic equations in \cite[Theorem 8.17]{DN01}, we obtain

 for $s\leqslant \frac{r-r_0}{2}$.
 From this, it follows that

 for $s\leqslant \frac{r-r_0}{2}$.
 By definition of $r_0$ and $x_0$, we have

 Notice that $2-n+\frac{2n}{p}>0$ for $p=\frac{2(n+m)}{n+m-2}<\frac{2n}{n-2}$, and $s<r<1$.
 Hence, we can find a fixed constant $K$ such that